|

 The Science Behind Detecting Heat and Motion

-When a heat source (like a human or animal) passes through the sensor's field of view, it first intercepts one of the two sensitive slots.
-This creates a positive differential change between the two slots.
+When a heat source, such as a human or animal, passes through the sensor's field of view, it first crosses one of the sensor's two infrared-sensitive halves.
+This creates a positive differential change in infrared radiation between the two sides.

 |